 Our transdisciplinary, collaborative, research projects critically investigate entanglements of geopolitics, art, and the climate crises, through an intersectional, anti-colonial approach and feminist praxis.
 We are interested in the collaborative creation of new imaginaries, and have co-produced site-specific performances and installations, videos and publications concerning borders, wetlands, geopower, extraction, kinship and ecology.

-Our work has been shown in Ireland, Europe, thge UK & US, and was included in the ASEF culture360 Creative Responses to Sustainability, UK Green Guide 2021.
+Our work has been shown in Ireland, Europe, the UK & US, and was included in the ASEF culture360 Creative Responses to Sustainability, UK Green Guide 2021.

-Dr Sam Vardy is Senior Lecturer in Architecture at Sheffield Hallam University, UK, exploring spatial politics and possible worlds between art and architecture and the alternate practices of architecture they might reveal.
+Dr Sam Vardy is an architectural researcher/educator and artist, exploring spatial politics and possible worlds between art and architecture and the alternate practices of architecture they might reveal.

 a place of their own